denotalabs/v1-periphery/contracts/README.md

 1. **Dynamic Metadata**
     - Update metadata dynamically based on contract state.
     - Example: Update token attributes based on external data.

+### Fee Structures
+1. Dynamic Fees
+    - Implement dynamic fee structures based on caller, action, or other conditions.
+    - Example: Charge different fees based on the type of action performed or the user's role.

+#### Use-cases
+- Implementing a flexible fee system that adjusts based on user actions or roles.

 ## Key Hook Patterns